muvilon/anvilock/README.md

 # Anvilock (Unstable branch)

-This branch aims to port Anvilock to a better and readable codebase using modern C++ (ideally cpp20)
+This branch aims to port Anvilock to a better and readable codebase using modern C++ (ideally cpp version >= 20)

 > [!IMPORTANT]
 >